sfera-labs/sfera/src/site/markdown/remote-api.md

 Sfera exposes a remote HTTP and WebSocket API to monitor and control the system state and its nodes.
 The API is available at the "/api" path of the Web server on the HTTP/HTTPS ports defined in the [system configuration](configuration.html#System).

-Before using the remote API make sure to [configure the remote access](configuration.html#Remote_access).
+Before using the remote API make sure to [configure user access](configuration.html).

 The communication flow follows these steps: